 JUS499 - Seminar in Criminal Justice Studies

-This is the capstone course for justice studies students.
+This is the capstone course for Justice Studies students.
 It will focus on the integration of information learned from different courses with special focus on criminal law and legal issues, theories of crime, juvenile delinquency, law enforcement, corrections, ethics, forensic science, and research methods.
 This course will be offered to justice studies students in their final semester in which they receive their degrees.
-All students in this course must take the exit survey.
-Prerequisite: Senior Standing.
-(3 crs.)
+All students in this course must take the Criminal Justice ETS exam, the exit survey.